NGMLGroup/Time-Series-Clustering-with-GNNs/README.md

 To do list:

-- [ ] Update code for newest version of tsl
+- [ ] Maybe update code for newest version of tsl
 - [ ] Add citation guidelines
+- [ ] Maybe try to reduce the number of packages to the minimum required
+- [ ] Add paper name plus links to paper

 Implementation of...